 She still has big plans to grow this small business.
 “I want to be a large enough company so my employees can have a career at Irish Green with health benefits, paid time off, retirement and opportunities to learn and grow.
 One of our big goals is to be environmentally friendly leaders of our industry.”

 “Originally SCORE helped me with my first business plan and three years of projected financial statements so I could acquire the very first business loan from a bank,” McLaughlin recalls.
 That loan helped them purchase initial equipment to start the business.
 She attended in-person workshops in those early years of the business, but now enjoys online webinars.

 She continues to work with her most recent mentor, Henry Dumas, to learn as she scales her business.
 “There are a lot of new skills I still need to learn to be capable of the growth I desire to achieve,” she says.
-The pair meets monthly to review implementation of her three-year strategic growth plan, which Dumas helped her create.
+The pair meets monthly to review the implementation of her three-year strategic growth plan, which Dumas helped her create.

 Dumas nominated McLaughlin for an Emerging Leaders program through the Small Business Administration.
-“Working with Henry as my business coach and completing the nine-month Emerging Leaders program have been a phenomenal learning experience,” she says.
+“Working with Henry as my business coach and completing the nine-month Emerging Leaders program has been a phenomenal learning experience,” she says.